awsdocs/amazon-sagemaker-developer-guide/doc_source/augmented-manifest.md

 + You can specify any type of data allowed by the JSON format in `AttributeNames`, including text, numerical, data arrays, or objects\.
 + To include an S3 URI as an attribute name, add the suffix `-ref` to it\.

 If an attribute name contains the suffix `-ref`, the attribute's value must be an S3 URI to a data file that is accessible to the training job\.
-For example, if `AttributeNames` contains `["image-ref", "is-a-cat"]`, a valid augmented manifest file might contain these lines:
+For example, if `AttributeNames` contains `["image-ref", "is-a-cat"]`, the following example shows a valid augmented manifest file:

 ```
 {"image-ref": "s3://mybucket/sample01/image1.jpg", "is-a-cat": 1}
 {"image-ref": "s3://mybucket/sample02/image2.jpg", "is-a-cat": 0}
 ```

-For the first line of this manifest, SageMaker retrieves the contents of the S3 object `s3://mybucket/foo/image1.jpg` and streams it to the algorithm for training\.
-The second line is the string representation of the `is-a-cat` attribute `"1"`, which is followed by the contents of the second line\.
+In case of the first JSON line of this manifest file, SageMaker retrieves the `image1.jpg` file from `s3://mybucket/sample01/` and the string representation of the `is-a-cat` attribute `"1"` for image classification\.

+**Tip**
-To create an augmented manifest file, use Amazon SageMaker Ground Truth to create a labeling job\.
-For more information, see [Output Data](sms-data-output.md)\.
+To create an augmented manifest file, use Amazon SageMaker Ground Truth and create a labeling job\.
+For more information about the output from a labeling job, see [Output Data](sms-data-output.md)\.

 ## Stream Augmented Manifest File Data<a name="augmented-manifest-stream"></a>

 Augmented manifest format enables you to do training in Pipe mode using files without needing to create RecordIO files\.
 You need to specify both train and validation channels as values for the `InputDataConfig` parameter of the [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateTrainingJob.html](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateTrainingJob.html) request\.
 Augmented manifest files are supported only for channels using Pipe input mode\.
 For each channel, the data is extracted from its augmented manifest file and streamed \(in order\) to the algorithm through the channel's named pipe\.
 Pipe mode uses the first in first out \(FIFO\) method, so records are processed in the order in which they are queued\.
-For information about Pipe input mode, see [ `Input Mode`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_Channel.html#SageMaker-Type-Channel-InputMode)\.
+For information about Pipe input mode, see [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_Channel.html#SageMaker-Type-Channel-InputMode](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_Channel.html#SageMaker-Type-Channel-InputMode)\.

 Attribute names with a `"-ref"` suffix point to preformatted binary data\.
 In some cases, the algorithm knows how to parse the data\.
 In other cases, you might need to wrap the data so that records are delimited for the algorithm\.
 If the algorithm is compatible with [RecordIO\-formatted data](https://mxnet.apache.org/api/architecture/note_data_loading#data-format), specifying `RecordIO` for `RecordWrapperType` solves this issue\.
 If the algorithm is not compatible with `RecordIO` format, specify `None` for `RecordWrapperType` and make sure that your data is parsed correctly for your algorithm\.